ChenLingSBU/uber_challenge/README.md

 2.)
 NextBusModel Class : contains all the ajax calls.<br />

 ## Challenges
 This part is my favorate.
 It's a good way for me to exhibit how I met problems and how I approched to figure them out.
 At the very first glance of the challenge, I thought it was just one day project that just need call NEXT BUS RESTful API then return the results to front end.
-However When I started working on this, I found it's not that easy, the reason is NEXT BUS RESTful API doen't provide functionality that with a given location and given radius it returns all the nearby stops covered by the cicle whose center is the given location.
+However When I started working on this, I found it's not that easy, the reason is NEXT BUS RESTful API doesn't provide functionality that with a given location and given radius it returns all the nearby stops covered by the cicle whose center is the given location.
 Then I faced two challenges:<br />
 1.)
 How to get all the nearby stops within givin circle in other ways?<br />
 Well, it did take me some time to figure out, but my intuition is to use geohash(I just heard of this terminology but never used this before),then I spent some time researching on this, tried to understand the algorithem and finally applied this to my problem. <br />